Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

     usage: annogesic get_target_fasta [-h] [--ref_fasta_folder REF_FASTA_FOLDER]
                                       [--mutation_table MUTATION_TABLE]
                                       [--output_format OUTPUT_FORMAT]
                                       [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --ref_fasta_folder REF_FASTA_FOLDER, -r REF_FASTA_FOLDER
                             The path of the folder of fasta files.
       --mutation_table MUTATION_TABLE, -m MUTATION_TABLE
                             The path of mutation table.
       --output_format OUTPUT_FORMAT, -o OUTPUT_FORMAT
-	                        Please assign the output filename and which strain should be included in it.
+                            Please assign the output filename and the strain which should be included in the file.
 For example:
                             FILE1:strain1_and_strain2,FILE2:strain3.
 FILE1 is a
                             output fasta file which include the information of strain1 and strain2 (import multi-strains to one file should be separated by "_and_".)
 And FILE2 is for strain3.
-Comma is for split the files.
+The files are splitted by comma.

 - Output files